cossacklabs/product-docs/acra/security-controls/tokenization/_index.md

 Tokenization (also known as tokenisation) is a way to transform some sensitive data into pseudo-random representation of same data type.

-A number (32 or 64 bit signed integer) will remain a number.
+A number (32 or 64-bit signed integer) will remain a number.
 String will be string.
 There is also special variant for string that contains email, it will be transformed to email-looking string as well.